One of the four Imperial Cities of Morocco, Meknès is perched high on a hilltop and is often overlooked on a trip to this fascinating country.

 - Once outside of the Meknès medina, take the next Collective Taxi to Volubilis.

 - At the end of your day, you need to bargain hard for the return Collective Taxi to Moulay Idriss.
 The driver will try his hardest to persuade you that his taxi is the only way back.
 This is his good enough reason to rip you off and charge six times the price for the return trip.

-As I wasn’t feeling too generous today and did not want to alleviate my pockets of any spare Dirhams, decided to try our luck with the local bus back to Meknès.
+As I’m not feeling too generous today and don’t not want to relieve my pockets of any spare Dirhams, decided to try our luck with the local bus back to Meknès.